-"Local Capacity Ratio" is defined in subparagraph (B) of paragraph (2) of subsection (c) of this Section.
+"Local Capacity Ratio" is defined in subparagraph (B) of

-"Local Capacity Target" is defined in paragraph (2) of subsection (c) of this Section.

-"Low-Income Count" means, for an Organizational Unit in a fiscal year, the higher of the average number of students for the prior school year or the immediately preceding 3 school years who, as of July 1 of the immediately preceding fiscal year (as determined by the Department of Human Services), are eligible for at least one of the following low income programs: Medicaid, the Children's Health Insurance Program, TANF, or the Supplemental Nutrition Assistance Program, excluding pupils who are eligible for services provided by the Department of Children and Family Services.
-Until such time that grade level low-income populations become available, grade level low-income populations shall be determined by applying the low-income percentage to total student enrollments by grade level.
-The low-income percentage is determined by dividing the Low-Income Count by the Average Student Enrollment.

-"Maintenance and operations" means custodial services, facility and ground maintenance, facility operations, facility security, routine facility repairs, and other similar services and functions.

-"Minimum Funding Level" is defined in paragraph (9) of subsection (g) of this Section.

-"New Property Tax Relief Pool Funds" means, for any given fiscal year, all State funds appropriated under Section 2-3.170 of the School Code.
+- 1 paragraph (2) of subsection (c) of this Section. - 2 "Local Capacity Target" is defined in paragraph (2) of - 3 subsection (c) of this Section. - 4 "Low-Income Count" means, for an Organizational Unit in a - 5 fiscal year, the higher of the average number of students for - 6 the prior school year or the immediately preceding 3 school - 7 years who, as of July 1 of the immediately preceding fiscal - 8 year (as determined by the Department of Human Services), are - 9 eligible for at least one of the following low income programs: - 10 Medicaid, the Children's Health Insurance Program, TANF, or - 11 Food Stamps, excluding pupils who are eligible for services - 12 provided by the Department of Children and Family Services. - 13 Until such time that grade level low-income populations become - 14 available, grade level low-income populations shall be - determined by applying the low-income percentage to total - 16 student enrollments by grade level.
+The low-income percentage - is determined by dividing the Low-Income Count by the Average - 18 Student Enrollment. - 19 "Maintenance and operations" means custodial services, - 20 facility and ground maintenance, facility operations, facility - 21 security, routine facility repairs, and other similar services - 22 and functions. - 23 "Minimum Funding Level" is defined in paragraph (6) of - subsection (g) of this Section. - 25 "New State Funds" means, for a given school year, all State - funds appropriated for Evidence-Based Funding in excess of the

-"New State Funds" means, for a given school year, all State funds appropriated for Evidence-Based Funding in excess of the amount needed to fund the Base Funding Minimum for all Organizational Units in that school year.
+1 amount needed to fund the Base Funding Minimum for all 2 Organizational Units in that school year.